With people

 LGBTQ video

-In the "Komatsu's Worldwide Code of Business Conduct" revised in October 2017, we explicitly prohibit unfair discrimination based on nationality, race, religion, age, sex, disability, sexual orientation, and gender identity, and we consider discriminatory behavior against sexual minorities as sexual harassment subject to disciplinary action.
+In the “Komatsu's Worldwide Code of Business Conduct,” we explicitly prohibit unfair discrimination based on nationality, race, religion, age, sex, disability, sexual orientation, and gender identity, and define discriminatory behavior toward sexual minorities as a form of harassment subject to disciplinary action.
 Additionally, we have established an in-house counseling desk for LGBTQ individuals, recognized same-sex partnerships, and expanded the scope of welfare benefits.
 Furthermore, we are working to promote understanding of LGBTQ issues and create a comfortable work environment for everyone by providing education to all domestic Komatsu Group managers and distributing videos to all employees.

 Promoting hiring of retired employees